-We measured electrical resistance changes of the Ag-hydrogel composites with different amounts of Ag in situ during the partial dehydration to better understand the effect of drying (Fig. 2a and Supplementary Fig. 5).
-The Ag-hydrogel composite specimens (40 mm×3 mm×0.7 mm) were stencil-printed on a PAAm-alginate hydrogel substrate using a polydimethylsiloxane mask (Sylgard 184, Dow Corning) (Methods).
-Figure 2a shows the evolution in resistance as a function of partial drying time and the volumetric conductivity of the composites at 0 min and 90 min for the specimen with an Ag content of 5 vol%.
-Initially, the resistance was of the order of kiloohms, with a corresponding conductivity of $0.128 \pm 0.0348$ S cm-1 for N = 3 samples, which indicates no electrical conductivity but ionic conductivity, as the value of conductivity was similar to that of an unfilled hydrogel.
-The resistance of the Aghydrogel composite decreased exponentially after 10-15 min of drying, as electrically conductive paths began to form (Supplementary Fig. 4).
+We measured electrical resistance changes of the Ag-hydrogel composites with different amounts of Ag content in-situ during the partial dehydration to better understand the effect of drying (Fig. 2a and Supplementary Figure 5).
+The Ag-hydrogel composite specimens ($40 \text{ mm} \times 3 \text{ mm} \times 0.7 \text{ mm}$) were stencilprinted on a PAAm-alginate hydrogel substrate using a polydimethylsiloxane (PDMS) mask (Sylgard 184; Dow Corning) (see Methods).
+Fig. 2a shows the evolution in resistance as a function of partial drying time and the volumetric conductivity of the composites at 0 min and 90 min for the specimen with Ag content of 5 vol%.
+Initially, the resistance was on the order of kiloohms, with a corresponding conductivity of 0.128 \pm 0.0348 S/cm for N = 3 samples, which indicates no electrical conductivity but ionic conductivity as the value of conductivity was more similar to an unfilled hydrogel45.
+The resistance of the Ag-hydrogel decreased exponentially after 10-15 minutes of drying, as electrically conductive paths began to form (Supplementary Figure 4).
 As we described previously, Ag flakes do not initially form conductive pathways due to the high initial water content.
-The evaporation of water in the hydrogel matrix may facilitate intimate contact and adhesion between adjacent Ag flakes and flake aggregates, thereby allowing for the formation of electrically conductive pathways.
+The evaporation of water in the hydrogel matrix may facilitate intimate contact and adhesion between adjacent Ag flakes aggregate, thereby allowing for the formation of electrically conductive pathways.
 After exceeding the percolation threshold, the electrical conductivity reaches a saturation plateau.
-At this stage, the resistance is decreased to $1.14 \pm 0.359 \Omega$ after 90 min, and the corresponding volumetric conductivity reaches $374 \pm 30.8 \,\mathrm{S\,cm^{-1}}$ for N=3 samples.
-Higher volumetric Ag content after partial dehydration was observed as the cross-section area of the specimen decreased from

-1.76 mm to 1.38 mm after 90 min of drying (Supplementary Fig. 5b), which corresponds to an increase in the effective Ag content from 5.00 vol% to 6.07 vol% and a decrease in the effective water content from 81.9 vol% to 78.1 vol%.
-Similar trends in resistance during the partial dehydration step were observed for Ag-hydrogel composites with different Ag contents (Supplementary Fig. 5c-f).
+At this stage, the resistance is decreased to $1.14 \pm 0.359 \Omega$ after 90 minutes, and the corresponding volumetric conductivity reaches 374 ± 30.8 S cm-1 for N = 3 samples.
+Higher volumetric Ag content after partial dehydration was observed as the cross-section area of the specimen decreased from 1.76 mm2 to 1.38 mm2 after 90 minutes of drying (Supplementary Figure 5b), which corresponds to an increase in the effective Ag content from 5.00 vol% to 6.07 vol% and a decrease in the effective water content from 81.9 vol% to 78.1 vol%.
+Similar trends in resistance during the partial dehydration step were observed for Ag-hydrogel composites with different Ag contents (Supplementary Figure 5c-f).
 As the initial Ag content increased, the exponential decrease in resistance occurred more quickly, demonstrating the effect of drying on the electrical conductivity.

 Importantly, the percolation network appears to be permanently formed as a result of the dehydration step.
-When the resistance was recorded in an aqueous environment where it could rehydrate (Supplementary Fig. 6), the Ag-hydrogel composite maintained high electrical conductivity.
+When the resistance was recorded in an aqueous environment where it could rehydrate (Supplementary Figure 6), the Ag-hydrogel composite maintained high electrical conductivity.
 The resistance was observed to increase after three days in water due to swelling of the hydrogel matrix.
-However, the percolating network remained largely intact and the absolute resistance was of the same order of magnitude as before rehydration.
-The absorbed water imposed a capillary force that disrupted the weak conductive pathways of the Ag flakes.
-However, the main percolating network remained due to the stronger adhesion between contacting flakes (Supplementary Discussion 1 and Supplementary Figs. 7 and 8).
-In this way, the material was still able to show high electrical conductivity even after being submerged in an aqueous environment for three days (Supplementary Figs. 6 and 9).
-The results could be compared with an Ag-hydrogel composite that was left in ambient air after partial dehydration, where the resistance decreased slightly (Supplementary Fig. 6).
+However, the percolating network remained largely intact and the absolute resistance was on the same order of magnitude as prior to rehydration.
+The absorbed water imposed capillary force that disrupted weak conductive pathways of Ag flakes.
+However, the main percolating network remained due to the comparatively stronger adhesion between contacting flakes (Supplementary Discussion 1 and Supplementary Figure 7 and 8).
+In this way, the material was still able to show high electrical conductivity even after being submerged in an aqueous environment for three days (Supplementary Figure 6 and 9).
+The results could be compared to an Ag-hydrogel composite that was left in ambient air after partial dehydration, where the resistance decreased slightly (Supplementary Figure 6).
 These results highlight the importance of controlled assembly by dehydration to fabricate the soft conductor.